Home

 Ice Skating In The Lake Winnipesaukee Area

-Learning about ice skating basics in the Lake Winnipesaukee area doesn't start with fancy jumps or spins.
+Learning about ice skating basics in the Lake Winnipesaukee area of New Hampshire doesn't start with fancy jumps or spins.
 You need to start off at a beginner ice skating level.
 This is where you need to relax and breathe deeply.

 First, let's learn about your skate blades.
 There are three edges; inside, outside and flat.